plangrid/PG-Flux/README.md

 We sequester these methods in either the `action_creators/application.js` or the `view_actions` and `route_actions` files unique to each domain, `action_creators/rfis/route_actions` for example.
 These should be something very specific so naming clashes will not be a problem.
-A naming convention to follow is using `informFoo` for views and `fooRouteCalled` for routes.
-The globally available:
+Some good naming conventions to follow are using `informFoo` when introducing new data into the system such as the globally available:

-    page.actions.informRoute("foo", {...});
+    page.actions.informRoute("bar", {...});

-For example dispathes an action that will be handled by the Backbone navigator, and there is:

-    page.actions.informAnalytics(methodName, args);

-for dispatching analytics events.
-Both of these methods begin with "inform" obviously and re-inforce the idea that views **inform** the flux system of new data by raising events.
+Or actions specific to the user doing things:

+    page.actions.downloadReportSelected({...});

+Routing actions name should reflect their purpose:

+    page.actions.showRouteCalled({...});

 There is a little philosophy involved in the scope of views dispatching actions and delegating to action creators.
 For example, the router chooses to use a